spindle79/land2port/README.md

 # Land2Port

-A powerful video processing tool that automatically detects faces (or heads) in videos, crops them to portrait format (9:16 aspect ratio), and adds AI-generated transcriptions.
+A powerful video processing tool that automatically detects objects like faces or heads in videos, then crops them to portrait format (9:16 aspect ratio), and adds AI-generated transcriptions.
 Perfect for converting landscape videos to portrait format for social media platforms like TikTok, Instagram Reels, and YouTube Shorts.

 ## Features

-- **🎯 Face or Head Detection**: Uses YOLO models to detect faces or heads in video frames with high accuracy
+- **🎯 Object Detection**: Uses YOLO models to detect faces or heads, footballs or cars in video frames with high accuracy
 - **📱 Portrait Cropping**: Automatically crops videos to 9:16 aspect ratio for mobile viewing
 - **🎬 Smart Cropping Logic**:
-  - Single head: Centers crop on the detected head
+  - Single object: Centers crop on the detected object
-  - Multiple heads: Intelligently positions crops to capture all subjects
+  - Multiple objects: Intelligently positions crops to capture all subjects
-  - Stacked crops when appropriate: Creates two 9:8 crops stacked vertically for 2 or 3-5 heads
+  - Stacked crops when appropriate: Creates two 9:8 crops stacked vertically for 2 or 3-5 objects
 - **🎙️ AI Transcription**: Generates SRT captions using OpenAI Whisper
 - **🎨 Caption Styling**: Customizable caption appearance with fonts, colors, and positioning
 - **⚡ Smooth Transitions**: Prevents jarring crop changes with intelligent smoothing